Fairtrade Canada offers a wide range of support to businesses who register with us, including:

 - Assistance with the quarterly sales reporting process.

-- Audits to ensure the integrity of the Fairtrade supply chain.
+- Liaison with independent body FLOCERT for certification and audits to ensure the integrity of the Fairtrade supply chain.

 - A dedicated account manager to help grow your Fairtrade business